artificial-polyglot/arti/README.md

 where data to be processed is dragged into the form, and processes are selected by clicking radio buttons.

-Each run of Arti produces a sqlite database that contains all of the interim values used in the calculation.
-These are saved after each run, because it is an excellent resource for investigation problems or extracting additional data.
+Each run of Arti produces a SQLite database that contains all of the interim values used in the calculation.
+These are saved after each run, because it is an excellent resource for investigating problems or extracting additional data.

-Because versification of a NT or speech to text take about 15 minutes each, and training takes 4-6 hours, an API design was not feasible.
+Because versification of an NT or speech to text take about 15 minutes each, and training takes 4-6 hours, an API design was not feasible.
 Jobs submitted to Arti are placed in a queue; Arti does one job at a time, and delivers requested output, and archives all output.
 Using this queue feature,